Website icon Xpert.Digital

 Xing

-LinkedIn's biggest competitor in the DACH region is the career network Xing.
-The number of members of the Xing platform in the DACH region was around 19 million in 2020.
-New Work SE (formerly XING SE) - the company behind the Xing career network - had sales of around 276.5 million euros in 2020 and reported a profit of 26.1 million euros.
+LinkedIn's biggest competitor in the DACH region (Germany, Austria, and Switzerland) is the career network Xing.
+Xing had approximately 19 million members in the DACH region in 2020.
+New Work SE (formerly XING SE) – the company behind the career network Xing – generated revenue of around €276.5 million in 2020 and reported a profit of €26.1 million.

-Number of registered members of LinkedIn by country
+Number of registered LinkedIn members by country

 • USA – 180 million